hypervel/hypervel.org/docs/docs/pagination.md

 ### Converting Results to JSON

-The Hypervel paginator classes implement the `Illuminate\Contracts\Support\Jsonable` Interface contract and expose the `toJson` method, so it's very easy to convert your pagination results to JSON.
+The Hypervel paginator classes implement the `Hyperf\Contract\Jsonable` Interface contract and expose the `toJson` method, so it's very easy to convert your pagination results to JSON.
 You may also convert a paginator instance to JSON by returning it from a route or controller action:

 ```php
 use App\Models\User;